georgegian2018/Research-Articles/sheet 1 to be send/electronics-14-01458-v2.md

 OMP
 LS
 L3SCR

 Figure 13: The NMSE and computational time for different estimation methods with M = 64 and NO = 10. time for each channel realization across different parameters.
 Several observations can be made from the results in these ﬁgures.
-Firstly, when M is small, the OMP method outper- forms the L3SCR method in terms of the NMSE, whereas the situation reverses if M is large.
-Secondly, in numerous conﬁg- urations, the least square method outperforms the L3SCR and OMP methods in terms of the NMSE.
+Firstly, when M is small, the OMP method outper-forms the L3SCR method in terms of the NMSE, whereas the situation reverses if M is large.
+Secondly, in numerous conﬁg-urations, the least square method outperforms the L3SCR and OMP methods in terms of the NMSE.
 However, it is important to recognize that the least square method requires signiﬁcantly higher hardware switching and pilot overhead compared to the other two methods.
 This is owing to the requirement for the antennas of all users to switch and transmit pilot sequences at all N ports, which may lead to lower spectral efﬁciency in practice.
 In addition, it is evident that the OMP method incurs much higher computational time than the L3SCR method.
 This is attributed to the need for matrix inversions in the OMP method when handling least square problems, contributing to high computational intensity.
 4) Other schemes: So far, we h
 ```

 ### Figure 13: The NMSE and computational time for different (Page 18)